-- where disclosure is required or authorised by law (such as court subpoena or staff testifying under oath).
+- where disclosure is required or authorised by law (such as court subpoena or team member testifying under oath)

-- where it is reasonable that the disclosure is necessary to prevent or lessen serious threat to the life or health of the client, employee or another person.
+- where it is reasonable that the disclosure is necessary to prevent or lessen serious threat to the life or health of the client, team member or another person.

 Will your information be secure?